cponcej/awesome-tech/docs/linux.md

 - [nixCraft: Ubuntu/Debian Linux Server Install Keychain SSH Key Manager For OpenSSH 🌟🌟](http://www.cyberciti.biz/faq/ubuntu-debian-linux-server-install-keychain-apt-get-command/)
 - [linux.com: 5 SSH Hardening Tips 🌟🌟🌟](https://www.linux.com/learn/5-ssh-hardening-tips)
 - [nixCraft: {Updated} How To Setup SSH Keys on a Linux/Unix System 🌟🌟🌟](http://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/)
+- [DZone: SSH From the Ground Up 🌟🌟](https://dzone.com/articles/ssh-from-the-ground-up) We use SSH for so much today.
+The toolset it provides is powerful and useful, but even if you use it every day you probably don't know it as well as you should.
+Fix that with this primer.

 <div class="container">
 <iframe src="//www.slideshare.net/slideshow/embed_code/key/6sQGpxBbycM9eE" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen class="video"> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/shahhe/introduction-to-ssh" title="Introduction to SSH" target="_blank">Introduction to SSH</a> </strong> from <strong><a target="_blank" href="//www.slideshare.net/shahhe">Hemant Shah</a></strong> </div>